CrossyChainsaw/Portfolio/README.md

 In this semester I have to make use of 4 types of tests, unit, integration, regression and system tests.
 If i have a good explanation for it I may decide to not use certain types of tests.

 ### Unit Testing
 In a unit test you test a single unit.
 The meaning of a unit is very vague on the internet.
 Some say it's a function, some say it’s a class, and some say it’s a service.
 Since I use a microservice architecture, I would say a unit test tests a single service.
 Having that said let's look at my unit tests.

 I didn't make too many unit tests.
 This is because I don’t have that many logic in my application.
 My application consists mainly of services talking to each other, so the integration tests will be more interesting.

+#### Unit testing Reverse-Hangman-Online-Backend with NUnit
 First of all, I will show the two unit tests in my backend.
 For these tests I used the NUnit testing framework.
-I didn't really think before choosing honestly, I just casually wrote a test with the framework i used in semester 2.
+I didn't really think before choosing honestly, I just casually wrote a test with the framework I used in semester 2.
 But here is the first test.
 This test tests if the goal in the game gets calculated right.
-Since the formula used to calculate the formula I've put a comment above the test explaining the test.
+Since the formula I used to calculate the goal is complicated, I've put a comment above the test explaining the test.
 Also can you see I used a parameterized test.
-This way I can test even and odd numbers since the formula works differently on even and odd numbers.
+This way I can test even and odd numbers with the same test, since the formula works differently on even and odd numbers.

 *[GoalTest.cs](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-backend/blob/master/Test/GoalTest.cs)*
 ```cs